vwkd/code-system/src/general/variable.md

 ## Introduction

 - name of a value
-- value can be on stack or on heap
+- value always on stack
+- beware: never on heap, don't confuse with value of Smart pointer, see Reference#Smart pointer ⚠️
 - stored itself on stack
 - identifier is bound to memory address of value
 - allows to read and write value